Cantonese nationalism

-In contemporary times, there are also some advocacies for "Cantonia independence," which mostly comes from the internet.
+In the late 19th century and early 20th century, many individuals have proposed this idea, including Au Ku-kap, a disciple of Kang Youwei (who Au later fell out with due to differences in opinions).
+Au proposed the idea of establishing "a Guangdong people's Guangdong" in his work New Canton.
+In contemporary times, there are also fringe groups advocating for "Cantonia independence," which mostly comes from the internet.
 Some individuals overseas have displayed flags or slogans representing the movement during demonstrations against the Chinese authorities, even taking action within China itself.